tajbasra/data_visualisation_project_submission/README.md

 ## Design
 I started out by examining the entire dataset in Tableau looking for interesting patterns in the data.
 The effective return generated through lending through this service I feel is an important variable, and one which I decided to focus on.

-The resulting circle view graph in Tableau showed a decrease in returns over time however I felt this graph looked messy.
+The resulting circle view graph in Tableau (see Intial_Tableau_Image.png) showed a decrease in returns over time however I felt this graph looked messy.
 Further, since there are almost 114,000 datapoints, when attempting to generate a scatterplot of this data using dimple, I was unable to load the graph.

 I therefore summarised the data, looking at mean returns over time.
 There appeared to be no outliers in the data, based on the Tableau chart.
 I used the pandas and numpy libraries in Python to group the data by years, focussing on the effective returns and listing date.